txm676/nos/cran-comments.md

 ##This is a new version of this package
 I have added a new function and updated the help files.

-I removed the DOI from the readme file and replaced with URL
+I removed the readme file so no DOI problem anymore

 ##Test environments
 *local Windows 10 install, R 3.4.0